MhmdNat/ethical-hacking-portfolio/README.md

   Web exploitation techniques.

 ## Current Work
-- Working on DC-2 walk-through
+- Working on DC-2 remediations
-- Will also add techniques used in the linux section and web section if applicable
+- Also adding techniques used in the linux section and web section if applicable